MegaByteMark/intradotnet-dapperextensions/README.md

 }
 ```

-Then in your application startup register the DapperContext for DI by adding it to the services container.
+Then in your application startup, register the DapperContext for DI by adding it to the services container.
 In the following example the connection string `LocalSql` is loaded from `appsettings.json`:

 ```csharp
 internal class Program